Roger Mellie: TV series

 One morning, at FTV, Challenge Roger has been such a success and Roger is asked to present The Crook Report (a parody of The Cook Report) after Roger Cook gets beaten up, but before rushing into it, Tom tells him to be calm, sympathetic and tactful at all times.
-Soon in Tom's car, they arrive in a poor area to investigate the slum landlord who owns a block of flats.
-In one flat lives Mrs Parker.
-She is 84 and lives alone.
-She is very frightened because the landlord has been trying to evict her.
-Roger tries to interview Mrs Parker but she wants him to go away.
+Soon, in Tom's car, they arrive in a poor area to investigate the slum landlord who owns a block of flats.
+In one flat lives the 84-year-old Mrs Parker.
+She lives alone and is very frightened because the landlord has been trying to evict her.
+Roger tries to interview Mrs Parker, but she wants him to go away.
 However, Roger breaks the door down and scares her to death.
 Next, they have a word with the landlord, Mr McKenzie.
 Roger tries to refresh his memory about the tenants but is told to talk to his solicitor.
 Then, the police arrive but they arrest Roger instead of Mr McKenzie.
-The next day, in Tom's office, Roger is fined £250 by the police but Tom tells him to forget it.
-Kenneth Spanner has had to drop out of Whose Line Is It Now? (a parody of Whose Line Is It Anyway?) to undergo a heart bypass operation, and Roger is asked to replace him.
-Then, on the show, Roger wants to see the script but Tom tells him that there is no script as it is spontaneous improvisation.
-Roger gets annoyed with the contestant beside him (a parody of Whose Line panelist John Sessions), and after being asked by Clive Anderson to do a poem about changing a light bulb, he does it in the style of Muhammad Ali.
+The next day, in Tom's office, Roger reveals he was fined £250 by the police, but Tom tells him to forget it.
+Kenneth Spanner has had to drop out of Whose Line Is It Now? (a parody of Whose Line Is It Anyway?) to perform a heart bypass operation, and Roger is asked to replace him.
+Then, on the show, Roger wants to see the script, but Tom tells him that there is no script as it is spontaneous improvisation.
+Roger gets annoyed with the contestant beside him (a parody of Whose Line panellist John Sessions), and after being asked by Clive Sanderson to improvise a poem about changing a light bulb, he does it in the style of Muhammad Ali.
 However, this ends with him punching the contestant beside him and calling him a "Scottish twat!"